duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-1

-**Q:**  Why is Sprint Planning crucial for setting a clear direction for the Sprint, and what risks arise if it's poorly executed?
+**Q:** {Interrogate}  Why is Sprint Planning crucial for setting a clear direction for the Sprint, and what risks arise if it's poorly executed?

 - Vietnamese outline:
   - Question: